AdobeDocs/campaign-web.en/help/v8/personalization/gs-personalization.md

 * **Conditional content**

-    Configure conditional content to add dynamic personalization based on the recipient’s profile for example.
+    Configure conditional content to add content based on the recipient’s profile for example.
 Text blocks and/or images are inserted when a particular condition is true.
 You can define the alternative version of the content when the condition is not true.

 * **Built-in content blocks**